mark-watson/SwiftAI-book/manuscript/llm_openai.md

 https://github.com/mark-watson/OpenAI_swift
 ~~~~~~~~

 I recommend reading the online documentation for the [online documentation for the APIs](https://openai.com/docs/) to see all the capabilities of the beta OpenAI APIs.
-Let's start by jumping into the example code that is a GitHub repository [https://github.com/mark-watson/OpenAI_swift](https://github.com/mark-watson/OpenAI_swift) that you can use in your projects.
+Let's start by jumping into the example code that is in the directory **source-code/OpenAI_swift**.

 The library that I wrote for this chapter supports four functions: for completing text, summarizing text, answering general questions, and getting embeddings for text.
 The get-4o-mini that we will use here is very inexpensive and capable.